Local Nature Recovery Strategy for London

 The Greater London Authority (GLA) is preparing a Local Nature Recovery Strategy (LNRS) for London (a requirement of the Environment Act 2021); the aims of this are to identify areas where nature recovery should be prioritised.

 London Wildlife Trust has been working with the GLA and others to help develop this strategy, and now we need your help.
 We want to know where in London you think we should focus on restoring nature.
-To do this, the GLA, working with Greenspace Information for Greater London, has published an interactive map for Londoners to share their thoughts and suggestions.
+To do this, the GLA, working with Greenspace Information for Greater London (GiGL), has published an interactive map for Londoners to share their thoughts and suggestions.

 You can explore the map and add your ideas here